-4. The cipher list describes available algorithms and level of encryption between the client and SSL Manager.
-The default settings indicate to use all available ciphers except the eNULL and the ADH Suite.
+2. The cipher list describes available algorithms and level of encryption between the client and Content Gateway.

+The Default setting indicates to use all available ciphers except the eNULL, ADH, and EXP suites.

 The strongest cipher (providing the highest level of encryption) is applied first.
 This can be set to a different level of encryption than for outbound traffic.
-Setting encryption to a high level for inbound traffic can help ensure the integrity and security of your system.